ksclarke/jiiify/README.md

 The server should then be available at: [https://localhost:8443](https://localhost:8443).

-The out-of-the-box install uses a self-signed SSL certificate, so you will be warned about this on connecting in the browser and you'll have to click through that warning, acknowledging that a self-signed certificate is being used.
-At the moment, the self-signed certificate is regenerated every time you do a build, so each build will present you with a new opportunity to click through that warning when you connect to the administrative interface in a browser.
-That will change.
+The out-of-the-box install uses a self-signed SSL certificate.
+You will be warned about this on connecting in the browser and you'll have to click through a warning, acknowledging that a self-signed certificate is being used.
+The self-signed certificate is regenerated if you run `mvn clean`.
+If you just use `mvn package` to rebuild the project the self-signed certificate will persist across builds.

+Note that because of the way a Maven profile is activated, if you want to wipe your workspace and build a completely clean version, you'll need to use two steps:

+    mvn clean
+    mvn package

+Those familiar with Maven may be tempted to combine those into `mvn clean package` but that will fail because of the way profiles for the build are activated.
+You can, of course, just use `mvn package` to rebuild the project.
+The clean is optional.

 For more on using Jiiify (including how to ingest a sample image), visit the [project page](http://projects.freelibrary.info/jiiify).